el-joseppe/cheat-sheets/README.md

-# cheat-sheets
+# Joseppe's "cheat-sheets"

+Hello everybody!

-This is my personal knowledge-base.
-Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.
+I'm Joseph.
+This repo is my personal knowledge-base.
+Here you'll find code-snippets, technical documentation, and command references for the tools i personally use or play around with.